pytroll/fcidecomp/README.md

 # EUMETSAT FCIDECOMP software

-The FCIDECOMP software enables decompression of JEPG-LS netCDF files via netCDF-C and netCDF-Java based softwares, Python libraries and the EUMETSAT Data-Tailor software.
+The FCIDECOMP software enables decompression of JEPG-LS netCDF files via netCDF-C and netCDF-Java based softwares, various Python libraries and the EUMETSAT Data-Tailor software.

 ## Supported platforms and installation